-New Offices, Less Storage – Condensing Files with Document Imaging and High Density Storage
+New Offices, Less Storage – Condensing Files with Digitization and High Density Storage

 For 25 years, a top-rated Washington, DC, pediatric office had served its patients 365 days a year.
 The practice generated numerous multi-page paper forms and reports for each patient.
 Patient files were retained in a 300-s.f. storage area, but when the practice moved to new offices, the storage area was reduced to just 160 s.f.
 Twenty-five years of medical records simply would not fit into the smaller space, and the practice administrators were facing the prospect of storing files offsite – inconvenient, error-prone, and insecure.